ukitgroup/mass-labeling/docs/multilanguage.md

 bin/cli locale:sync | npx bunyan
 ```

-This command will compare the language default language file with the others.
+This command will compare the default language file with the others.
 If some key is absent,
 the corresponding message will be displayed in the console.
 If all keys are present,
 the console displays "Language files are Consistent".